enRose/enRose.github.io/React/redux-saga-error-handling.md

 }
 ```

-As you can see, this is not very healthy, let's see if we can do it better.
+As you can see, this is not very good for our mental healthy, let's see if we can do it better.

 ## try-catch wrapper